President: David Anthony

 Career: Tim has over 20 years experience in strategic leadership, consulting and management roles in technology, professional services and commercialisation.
 He has worked in diverse industries, including water, engineering, law and education, and at a state, national and international level.

-Why MDA : Tim has a personal connection to people with neuromuscular disorders as both his wife, Nicole and father-in-law, Fred, were diagnosed with Myotonic Muscular Dystrophy Type 2 (MMD2) in 2005.
+Why Muscular Dystrophy SA: Tim has a personal connection to people with neuromuscular disorders as both his wife, Nicole and father-in-law, Fred, were diagnosed with Myotonic Muscular Dystrophy Type 2 (MMD2) in 2005.
 Fred since passed away in 2011.
-Tim is passionate about applying his business skills and experiences to serve and support the MDA in its mission to improve the lives of people living with neuromuscular disorders
+Tim is passionate about applying his business skills and experiences to serve and support the MDA in its mission to improve the lives of people living with neuromuscular disorders.

 Qualifications: BMgmt Marketing (UniSA), fellow.
 Governor’s Leadership Foundation (2003)